Teahouse Treks

 You can see Everest, Lhotse, Nuptse, Ama Dablam, Pumori, Thamserku, Kangtega, Kongde, and other peaks of the Khumbu region.

-Is Short Everest Base Camp Trekking difficult?
+Is Everest Base Camp with Helicopter Return difficult?

 Yes.
 It is challenging because the itinerary is short and reaches high altitude.
 Good fitness and careful acclimatization are important.